Day 1: Arrive in Tokyo, Haneda or Narita Airport

-At 6 AM, we opt for the first Nagano Shinkansen aka Asama, the famous Japanese bullet train that will be bring us to Nagano.
+At 6 AM, we opt for the first Nagano Shinkansen aka Asama, the famous Japanese bullet train that will take us to Nagano.
 We’ll buy our day-passes for Jigokudani Spa at Nagano Station from where we’ll depart by bus.
 The name Jigokundani, translated to “Hell’s Valley”, gets it’s name from the eerie atmosphere of steam and boiling water that bubbles from the frozen ground.

-Tuesday Tokyo - Kushiro, Hokkaido (flight) - Akan - Tsurui
+Day 3: Tokyo - Kushiro, Hokkaido (flight) - Akan - Tsurui

-Later the afternoon, we head east to the village of Tsurui where we’ll stay the night in a Ryokan (Inn).
+Later that afternoon, we head east to the village of Tsurui where we’ll stay the night in a Ryokan (Inn).
 Pallas’ Rosefinches, Ural Owls on day-roost and Hazel Hen may be on this road.

-Wednesday February 2016 Tsurui - Otto-wa-bashi - Kiritappu - Rausu
+Day 4: Tsurui - Otto-wa-bashi - Kiritappu - Rausu

-**This day’s other potential birds: Steller’s Sea-Eagle,Lesser &Great Spotted Woodpeckers,Bohemian Waxwings,White-tailed Sea Eagles,Long-tailed Rosefinch, Greater Scaup, Black Scoter, White-winged Scoters, Rough-legged Hawk, Harlequin Ducks, Pelagic Cormorant, White-tailed Eagles, Brown Dipper
+**This day’s other potential birds: Steller’s Sea-Eagle,Lesser &Great Spotted Woodpeckers,Bohemian Waxwings,White-tailed Sea Eagles,Long-tailed Rosefinch, Greater Scaup, Black Scoter, White-winged Scoters, Rough-legged Hawk, Harlequin Ducks, Pelagic Cormorant, White-tailed Eagles, Brown Dipper.

-Thursday February Nemuro sea trip - coast - Furen
+Day 5: Thursday, Nemuro sea trip - coast - Furen

 For lunch we’ll trying some more local cuisine and explore the Nemuro Peninsula as well as Furen on the way back for Red-necked, Horned and Black-necked Grebes, Pacific Diver, Pelagic Cormorants, Black Brant, Spectacled Guillemot, Rhinoceros Auklet, Harlequin Duck, White-winged & Black Scoters, Common Goldeneye, Red-throated & Arctic Loons, Eared Grebe.